vipinsun/TokenTaxonomyFramework-pub/tools/Readme.md

 - `--u`: option to update a saved local artifact to the taxonomy.
 Value is the name of the folder to be used for the update.
 This is the folder created by the --s option and should be a relative path from where you are executing the command.
 - `--c`: option to create a new artifact.
 Value is a proposed symbol for the artifact.
 - `--n`: option for the name of a new artifact, used with --c.
 Value is the name of the artifact.
+- `--d`: create a template definition from a template formula, requires `--n`

 Examples: